MaxFromParadise/ReactComponentTemplateFolder/README.md

-# ReactComponentTemplateFolder
+# FTTemplate for React component
-fttemplate for react component
+rename folder from fttemplate to .fttemplate and place it in the root of your project